 There are a number of good reasons to create trusts for your children today.
 Just as you've learned about the benefits of a trust, undoubtedly your children will wish to avail themselves of the same opportunity one day.
 But in the case of your children, there are a number of additional benefits to leaving assets to them in trust.

 These are: (1) the assets will be protected from their spouse in the event of divorce (2) the assets will be protected from their creditors in the event of a financial hardship, and (3) on your child's death, the unused assets will go to your blood relatives (usually grandchildren) instead of in-laws or others.

-These trusts provide that, during your children’s lifetimes, they have complete access to the income and the principal of their trusts -- so that you’re not giving them a “gift with strings attached” or “ruling from the grave”.
+These trusts provide that, during your children's lifetimes, they have complete access to the income and the principal of their trusts -- so that you're not giving them a “gift with strings attached” or “ruling from the grave”.
 But when your child dies, you would like the unused portion of their inheritance to go to your grandchildren.
-If the grandchildren are under age 30, the funds are held in trust for them until then, with the Trustee (usually one of your other children) using so much of the assets as may be needed for their health, education, maintenance and support.
+If the grandchildren are under age 30, the funds are held in trust for them until then, with the Trustee (usually one of your other children) using as much of the assets as may be needed for their health, education, maintenance and support.
 If one of your children dies without leaving children of their own, then the trust funds go to their surviving brothers and sisters.